-Notes: Based on Duncan's multiple-distance further test (DMRT) at a 5% significance level, values in the same columns that are followed by the same letter do not differ significantly.
+Notes: Based on Duncan Multiple Range Tast (DMRT) at a 5% significance level, values in the same columns that are followed by the same letter do not differ significantly.

-Table 5.
+Table 12.
 Secondary Metabolic Levels in Bangle Rhizome in Each Treatment (mg/L).